Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Alan Shawn wrote [a tutorial on his blog](https://www.alanshawn.com/latex3-tutorial/) that introduces the most important concepts, methods and data types for programming in LaTeX3.
 I highly recommend you read this article in case you want to take a closer look at the challenge on your own or would like to write a program in LaTeX3.
-I will still include a short explanation of the concepts relevant for the challenge though.
+I will still include a short explanation of the concepts relevant to the challenge though.
 In case you need to look up methods, the [API documentation](https://ctan.math.illinois.edu/macros/latex/contrib/l3kernel/interface3.pdf) provides detailed technical explanations.
 I always had a tab open with that document while reading through the challenge code.